 Is a 3-Day Fast Enough for Autophagy?

 If autophagy is your goal, a three-day fast is actually too long.
 However, there is a lack of human research on autophagy, but if it’s something you’re looking to try, animal studies suggest autophagy may start between 24 and 48 hours, or possibly after just 12 hours.
 (18).

 Looking for a way to break the vicious cycle of weight loss and tone up all the jiggly parts?
 Watch the extra pounds fly off and your muscles firm up with the BetterMe app!

 What Is the Difference Between Intermittent Fasting and Fasting for 3 Days?

-Intermittent fasting is the eating practice that revolves around periods of fasting and eating.
-Under intermittent fasting (IF), people go through extended periods of fasting, and they have a few short hours (aka the feeding window) where they can eat (19).
-The most popular forms of IF include (24):
+Intermittent fasting is an eating practice that involves periods of fasting and eating.
+With intermittent fasting (IF), you go through extended periods of fasting and have a few short hours (aka the feeding window) when you can eat (19).
+The most popular forms of IF include (20):

-- Fasting for 16 hours with an 8-hour eating window.
-This one ranks first on the list of the most popular IF methods.
+- Fasting for 16 hours with an eight-hour eating window.
+This ranks first on the list of most popular IF methods.

 - Fasting for 12 hours with a 12-hour feeding window.